igorskyflyer/npm-simple-exec/README.md

 <br>

 Will throw an error if no command is provided.
+Returns the `ExecResult` object with standard and error outputs.

 <br>